Hormonal IUD and menstruation: effects on the cycle and menstrual flow

 What is a hormonal IUD?

-Is there a difference between IUD designs?
+Is there a difference between IUD models?

 IUD |